 - Achilles stretch.
 To stretch your Achilles tendon, simply lean against a wall and place your palms flat on the wall.
 Position your feet so you have one foot forward and one foot back.
 Once you’re in position, keep your heels on the floor and lean the weight of your body forward until you feel a gentle pull in your Achilles tendon and calf (be sure not to lean so much that it hurts).
 Hold for ten seconds and repeat this stretch three times, then switch legs and do the other side.

 - The arch stretch.
-To help with heel pain, grab a towel folded lengthwise or an exercise band and sit down on a chair.
-Place the folded towel or exercise band under the arch of your foot and pull gently pull the top of your foot towards you using the ends of the towel or exercise band.
+To help rebuild fall arches or alleviate general heel pain, grab a towel folded lengthwise or an exercise band and sit down on a chair.
+Place the folded towel or exercise band under the arch of your foot and gently pull the top of your foot towards you using the ends of the towel or exercise band.
 Hold for fifteen to thirty seconds and repeat three times, then switch feet and repeat.

 Invest in Supportive Footwear That Fit Your Feet

-At Vionic, we’ve made it our mission to create footwear that hugs your arches like a natural footprint.
+At Vionic, we’ve made it our mission to create proper footwear that hugs your arches like a natural footprint.
 With styles ranging from comfortable sandals for women to comfortable dress shoes for men, we don’t sacrifice style for comfort.
 You’ll find the comfort and style you need in any type of shoe we carry.
 That’s why our men’s and women’s shoes are great for people seeking shoes for heel pain relief or shoes for plantar fasciitis relief.
 We want to make sure every step you take is pain-free and you have comfort all day (or night) long!
-Vionic’s orthopedic shoes for foot pain combine high-quality materials, pioneering biomechanic technology, and cutting-edge styles to make sure you have beautiful footwear that gives you unparalleled support.
+Vionic’s essential shoes for foot pain combine high-quality materials, pioneering Vio Motion Technology, and cutting-edge styles to make sure you have beautiful footwear that gives you unparalleled support.
 No need to keep searching for shoes that help with foot pain.
-Wear a pair of our comfortable shoes today to see the Vionic difference for yourself!
+Wear a pair of our women’s comfortable shoes or men’s supportive shoes today to see the Vionic difference for yourself!